scverse/scverse-tutorials/README.md

     [approved ecosystem packages](https://scverse.org/packages/#ecosystem).
 This does not apply to packages that are not specific to omics data analysis (e.g. pandas, seaborn).
 -   the notebook author agrees to maintain the tutorial in the future and is reachable via [zulip](https://scverse.zulipchat.com).
+-   the notebook contains a backlink to [scverse.org/learn](scverse.org/learn)

 ## Structure of external tutorials